About

 Where did that fresh-faced lad with trowel and dibber go?

-James Alexander-Sinclair FSGD is one of the foremost garden designers in the United Kingdom.
-He has designed gardens from Cornwall to the Western Isles and from London to Moscow.
-He is a full member of the Society of Garden Designers.
+James Alexander-Sinclair FSGLD is one of the foremost garden designers in the United Kingdom.
+He has designed gardens from Cornwall to the Western Isles and from London to Luxembourg.
+He is a fellow of the Society of Garden and Landscape Designers.
 He is also an award winning writer, a compelling speaker, frequent broadcaster and served ten years as a member of the Council of the Royal Horticultural Society.
-He is an RHS Vice-President and was awarded the Veitch Memorial Medal for outstanding contribution to horticulture in 2022.
-He is the RHS Ambassador for Garden Design and a Fellow of the Society of Garden Designers.
+He is an RHS Vice-President and the Ambassador for Garden Design.
+He was awarded the Veitch Memorial Medal for outstanding contribution to horticulture in 2022.
+He is a member of the RHS Gardens Committee, the Shows Advisory Group and a gardens adviser at RHS Hyde Hall

 “I was never a childhood prodigy: one of those at the sound of whose toddling footsteps roses would preen and daisies turn their heads in expectant glee.
 I stumbled upon gardening by accident and there is seldom a day that passes when I am not thankful for that accident – just think, I could have stumbled upon tax accountancy or estate agency but instead I was fortunate enough to become a gardener.
 I discovered that I not only rather enjoyed it but also was not totally incompetent and thus I spent the following years turfing, laying slabs, erecting fences and doing lots and lots of digging.